Southbank - East

 Southbank - East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 47 projects likely to impact the area.
-Key projects include Arts Centre Melbourne State Theatre Upgrades, The Fox: NGV Contemporary, Melbourne Arts Precinct Transformation - Laak Boorndap Garden, and Moray House.
-Below is a list of projects likely to be most relevant.
+AreaSearch has identified 44 projects that may impact this area.
+Notable projects include Arts Centre Melbourne State Theatre Upgrades, Melbourne Arts Precinct Transformation, The Fox: NGV Contemporary, and Moray House.
+Below is a list detailing those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.